news-ai/NewsAI/blog/content/how-to-make-an-instagram-timeline.md

 +++

 On our platform, we easily allow you to create an Instagram Trendline with your list.
+A trendline attempts to show a relationship between two attributes from selected contacts that could support some ideas about the selected contacts.
+E.g. "more followers, more likes per post".

 First, import an existing sheet or add a new sheet with Instagram handles.
 Adding Instagram handles will pull in the latest posts that the Instagram users have posted.